storm-fsv-cvut/smoderp2d-manual/README.md

 # smoderp2d-manual
-Starter guide and,
+Starter guide, and

-Reference manual of the rainfall-runoff/erosion model SMODERP2D (in Czech)
+Reference manual (in Czech) of the rainfall-runoff/erosion model SMODERP2D.